-My husband's elderly aunt passed away several years ago and while we were cleaning out her home, we found a few cookbooks that I saved and once in a while peruse for new recipe inspiration.
+My husband's aunt passed away several years ago and while we were cleaning out her home, we found a few cookbooks.
+I had saved them and once in a while peruse for new recipe inspiration.

-For this recipe you'll need ditali or ditalini pasta, tomato sauce (either homemade or your favorite store bought variety), grated cheese, lean ground beef (or you could substitute ground turkey or chicken), eggs and pie crust.
+For this recipe you'll need ditali or ditalini pasta, tomato sauce (either homemade or your favorite store bought variety), grated cheese, lean ground beef, eggs and pie crust.

 I happened to have ditali pasta; which is a short, tubular pasta that I like to use in soup.
 I also prefer to use store bought refrigerated pie crust because it's easy.

-If you are using a plain tomato sauce, I would add some fresh chopped basil and garlic, but since I used homemade, my sauce already had it in there.
+If you are using a plain tomato sauce, I would add some fresh chopped basil and garlic.
+Since I used homemade, my sauce already had it in there.

-Next, whisk your eggs; then pour it into the bowl and mix thoroughly.
-Line one of the pie crusts into a 9″ pie plate, place the mixture on top of the dough; then top with the remaining pie crust.
+Next, whisk the eggs; then pour it into the bowl and mix thoroughly.
+Line one of the pie crusts into a 9-inch pie plate, place the mixture on top of the dough; then top with the remaining pie crust.

 We served ours with a tossed salad; then sent the rest over to my in-laws who had just gotten back from being in FL for a few months and they enjoyed it as well.
 I hope you will too!

-Sign up for my weekly newsletter to get the latest recipes and receive a FREE eBook!
+Sign up for my weekly newsletter and receive a FREE eBook!